AS THE WORLD STRUGGLES TO FORGIVE ONE ANOTHER AND NATIONS ARE IN CONSTANT CONFLICT THE TINY COUNTRY OF RWANDA IS FORGIVING A GENOCIDE

 This documentary follows the pair as they return 25 years later back to Rwanda with their own children to make a 360˚multi-media film that will travel the world in a 40 foot dome.

-As they work to build this modern visionary way of story telling we see the journey of Rwanda from the call of hate from Radio Télévision Libre des Mille Collines (RTLM) that triggered the mass killing of killing of over 1 million Tutsi in 100 days and a huge exodus from the country.
+As they work to build this modern visionary way of story telling we see the journey of Rwanda from the call of hate from Radio Télévision Libre des Mille Collines (RTLM) that triggered the mass killing of over 1 million Tutsi in 100 days and a huge exodus from the country.
 What happened in 1994 in Rwanda shocked the world with the story of genocide against the Tutsi, twenty-five years later the story of peace and reconciliation is just as shocking.
 A nation works to forgive one another, as friends killed friends and neighbors killed neighbors, they work to break the cycle of hate through the community court system, Gacaca, that release prisoners back into their community.
 Loosely translated to “justice amongst the grass”

 This documentary doesn’t dwell on the past put looks to the future through the eyes of the children that experienced it first hand.
 It is a story of hope not only to the world but an individual story that each and every viewer can experience in an immersive way within the multi-media 360 ̊ dome experience.